tadvepio/Vincit_Scrooge/README.md

-# Vincit_Scrooge
+# Scrooge McDucks Bitcoin Analyzer

 <h2>Description:</h2>

 Vincit rising start preassignment:

-1. Scrooge is able to get and view information about data in the time period he wants.
+1. Scrooge is able to view bitcoin information in the time period he wants.
 2. Longes bearing or in other words most days in a row when bitcoin lost value.
 3. Highest value in given time period.
 4. Scrooge want to know when to invest and sell to get most profit, with a timemachine ofcourse.

 Dependencies: